Archer03/react-create-conveyor/README.md

   }>A{toDos}</button>
 }

-// pass value to setCount
+// pass value to setCount instead of a producer
-// but this is allowed only when just one prop is tracked const B = () => {
+// but this is allowed only when single prop tracked
+// and if it is primitive value, setCount(count => count++) dosen't work const B = () => {
   const [count, setCount] = useMyData(({ track }) => track('count'));
   return <button onClick={() => setCount(count + 1)}>B{count}</button>
 }

 // track is not necessary
-// if no track applied, root state received in producer instead
+// if no prop tracked, root state received in producer instead
-// selector won't be linked to producer const C = () => {
+// and selector won't be linked to producer const C = () => {
   const [{ cNum, upTen }, myUpdate] = useMyData(({ state, task }) => ({
-    cNum: state.count,
+    cNum: state().count,
     upTen: task((draft) => { draft.count += 10 }) // just do it
   }));
   return <div>